run-ai/docs/docs/admin/troubleshooting/diagnostics.md

     debug: true
 ```

-Re-install the Run:ai backend and then review the database logs by running:
+Re-install the Run:ai control-plane and then review the database logs by running:

 ```
 kubectl logs -n runai-backend runai-postgresql-0